-(1) In-class/Take home programming exercises (10%)
+(1) Programming exercises (20%)

-On an individual basis, You may be required to submit your answers individually in lectures.
+On an individual basis, You may be required to submit your answers individually.

-- (2) Course project (90%)
+- (2) Course project (80%)

 - i.
-Report/Paper 65% (group basis)
+Report/Paper 55% (group basis)

 - ii.
-Regular Progress Meeting 10% (individual basis)
+Progress Meeting 10% (individual basis)

 - iii.
-Presentation 10% (individual basis)
+Presentation 20% (individual basis)

 - iv.
 Peer Evaluation 5% (group basis)

 For the Course Project, you are required to choose a topic (research questions) and write a report based on your team's original research.
-The topic and data sources must be approved by me before (10 March 2023).
+The topic and data sources must be approved by me before (8 March 2024).

-Every group must meet and discuss your progress with me once every two weeks.
+Every group must meet and discuss your progress with me at least two times before the presentation.
 Failure to do this will lead to a deduction of rating.